Limits involving infinity: contents :

 For example, the limit of all of these functions (as x gets larger and larger) equal infinity:

-An important thing to look out for is the sign before x.
-If you’re dealing with a function that has –x or has -x raised to the highest power, then the answer will be “–infinity.”
+An important thing to look out when dealing with limits involving infinity is the sign before the variable x.
+If you’re dealing with a function that has –x or has –x raised to the highest power, then the answer will be “–infinity.”
 All positive functions will give positive limits.

 On the other hand, here we have the same situation.
 However, in front of one variable, we have a negative coefficient.
 The answer will also be the division of the two largest variables -9/4, but don’t forget the minus sign.

-In case you come across a function where the numerator (in our case A) has a higher power of the variable used, the answer will always be infinity.
+When working with limits involving infinity, if a function’s numerator has a higher power of the variable used, the answer will always be infinity.